Professor Gargi Bhattacharyya

 EB 1.51, Docklands Campus

 I have published widely in the fields of racisms, sexualities and global cultures.
 My recent work has focused on the repercussions of the 'War on Terror' and on the impact of austerity logics on everyday life.

-I am developing a project on conditions in the cleaning sector with Dr Lucila Granada of the Latin American Women's Resource Centre.
+I have undertaken a pilot project on conditions in the cleaning sector with Dr Lucila Granada of the Latin American Women's Resource Centre.

-With Professor Satnam Virdee and Dr Aaron Winter, I co-organise a series of seminars funded by the ESRC on 'Racism and Political Mobilisation'.
+Between 2015 and 2017, with Professor Satnam Virdee and Dr Aaron Winter, I co-organised a series of seminars funded by the ESRC on 'Racism and Political Mobilisation'.

 I have sat on the boards of a number of key journals in my field.